RAD 111 : Introduction to Radiography

 Upon completion of the program, candidates should take the registry and become a Registered Radiologic Technologist.
 Career opportunities include hospitals, outpatient imaging centers and physician’s offices.

-There are advanced imaging options available to Registered Radiologic Technologists to include but not limited to Magnetic Resonance Imaging (MRI) and Computed Tomography (CT).
-For additional information concerning other areas of specializations go to www.arrt.org.
+There are advanced imaging options available to Registered Radiologic Technologists, including but not limited to Magnetic Resonance Imaging (MRI) and Computed Tomography (CT).
+For additional information concerning other areas of specializations, go to www.arrt.org.

 As required by program